-Capable of laser welding materials such as titanium and high-grade stainless steel with huge accuracy makes CWT the first choice for companies to weld products from surgical instruments to orthopaedic implants.
+CWT are capable of laser welding materials such as titanium and high-grade stainless steel with huge accuracy.
+This makes CWT the first choice for laser welding products from surgical instruments to orthopaedic implants.

 Laser welding has a reduced heat input, decreasing risk of distortion and alteration to essential properties of the material.

 Working within the medical industry presents multiple challenges, one of which is ensuring materials used are not biologically reactive.
-Another common issue to overcome when working with medical equipment such as implants is the size which provides very little tolerance for error.
+Another common issue to overcome when working with medical equipment such as implants, is the microscopic scale which provides very little tolerance for error.

-Medical industry standards mean margin for error is much smaller than other industries as this can lead to further medical issues for the patient.
+Medical industry standards stiputlate that margin for error is much smaller than in many other industries as it can lead to further medical issues for the patient.
 These constraints make laser welding the best option for several applications, down to as little as 0.01 mm accuracy becomes achievable.
 In addition to this is the ability to control heat transfer and being able to work with medical grade metals such as grade 2 titanium.

 THE CONTEXT AND CHALLENGE